aerogear/offix/docs/ref-datastore-manipulating-data.md

 - eq  equality operator
 - gt  greater than operator

-You can also create predicate expressions
+You can also create expressions with the following logical operators
+`and | or | not`

 ```typescript
 TaskModel.query((p) => p.or(